What is telephone etiquette?

 Question: 35

-Why is it not a good idea to always leave a lengthy voice-mail message?
+Why is it not a good idea to

 a.
 The message can be truncated, and therefore not communicated properly.